Tai Viet, Tai Dam

 Font styles

 Glyph variants.
-The Tai Heritage Pro font also has font features that allow the following alternative glyph shapes for certain characters.
+The Tai Heritage Pro font has font features that allow the following alternative glyph shapes for certain characters.

 featurecode point alternative shapes